 About Cherish Om

-I have expanded my criminal practice and I am now accepting cases involving family law where many issues overlap.
-I provide compassionate, honest, and dedicated advice regarding issues involving divorce, child custody, domestic violence, child support, and spousal support.
+I provide compassionate, honest, and dedicated representation in matters involving divorce, child custody, domestic violence, child support, and spousal support.

 What our clients say